viewstools/docs/README.md

 Properties define the style and type of all States, Blocks and Views.

 There are two kinds of properties:
-- Internal - value is defined in the same .view file - Example: `text Buy Now`
+- Internal - value is defined in the same .view file - Example: `text Buy Now`, `color red`
 - External - value comes from somewhere else (.view.tests file, service, back-end) - Example: `text props.buttonLabel`